veniamin-ilmer/math/bijective_economy.md

 Well, it would be stored as 00000001.

 In our bijective number system, 0 does not normally exist.
 We only have 1 and 2.
 Adding in a zero for space padding will add in an extra digit variety, which will increase our matrix economy, which we are trying to avoid!

+I have a solution to this problem, but in order to show it, I'm going to need to show how computers currently represent data.

+I'll present this from the perspective of x86 computers, since these are most popular, but you can assume this is applicable/relatable to most CPU variants.

+Integers can be represented in four different ways (unsigned):

+* AL - 8 bit register, containing numbers 0 to 255.
+* AX - 16 bit register, containing numbers 0 to 65,535.
+* EAX - 32 bit register, containing numbers 0 to 4,294,967,295.
+* RAX - 64 bit register, containing numbers 0 to 18,446,744,073,709,551,615.

+When saving information to the memory, the programmer has to know in advance, how big the number will be.

+For example, if they know the number will be really small, like the number 3 or 10, then they can choose to store it in an 8 bit register.

+If they know that the number will be really large, they can store it in a 64 bit register.

+There are a set of mathematical operators for each number type.

+So in computer opcodes,

+    ADD AL, BL
+    ADD AX, BX
+    ADD EAX, EBX
+    ADD RAX, RBX

+Each of these are considered different commands, that use alternative math logic gates, even though they are all performing the same mathematical operation.

+Essentially, there is a consequence: More varing types of integer types (8 bit, 16 bit, etc), cause an increase of code memory requirements.
+This drives up the radix economy.

+Additionally, since we are restricted to having the digit size as 8 bits, for example, instead of 6 or 7, that drives up the radix economy too.